 One of the benefits of membership is access to timely, low-cost CLE put on by sections, committees and divisions, and we encourage you to think about hosting such programs.
-These CLE meetings must be two hours or less and may be coordinated through your Section and Committee services manager, who will shepherd the process of CLE approval.
+These CLE meetings must be two hours or less and may be coordinated through your NJSBA Staff liaison, who will shepherd the process of CLE approval.
 They will also work with NJICLE staff to ensure that the topics are MCLE compliant and that they don't conflict with the NJICLE seminar schedule.